-- A random 512 bit API Key is created using the TRNG included with the program and entered into the configuration file on the server.
+- A random 512 bit API Key is created at time of one-time pad creation using some of the truly random data and entered into the configuration file on the server.
 The user can use SSH to access their VPS, but ideally to get the key securely onto the server, the server could be hosted on their local network running a web server with a static public IP that is serving to the wider Internet.
 Storing the key in the configuration file prevents SQL injection attacks to retrieve the key and also it saves a database lookup each request. - The API Key is given to each user in person (not using a key exchange protocol or sent via an insecure network).
 This will be done in the initial key exchange between users as the program can store the API Key and server address along with the one-time pads. - The protocol currently caters for 2 7 users per group.
 If additional chat groups are required on the same server this can also be setup.
 The cap of seven users per group is an arbitrary restriction and can easily be extended.
 With larger group sizes however, each user gets less one-time pads allocated to them for sending messages.
 In future the protocol could allow certain users who talk more often a greater allocation of one-time pads for sending, e.g. one user broadcasting announcements to the other users.